krzysztof-janik/lse_trading_algorithm/README.md

 # lse_trading_algorithm
 A trading system generating buy and sell signals for stocks listed on the London Stock Exchange.
 The algorithm calculates a short and long rolling average.
 A buy signal is generated if:
-1. Previous day's return (calculated close to close) if above or below a cutoff value (ie. 10% and -7%).
+1. Previous day's return (calculated close to close) is above or below a cutoff value (ie. 10% and -7%).
 This is a simple way to capture volatility.
 2. Short rolling average is higher than the long rolling average.
 This is to capture momentum, or reversal.
 I also include a filter that exludes very cheap stocks, as well as those with little volume.